bcdev/s3-synergy/files/README.txt

-Put auxiliaray data into this directory.
+Put auxiliary data into this directory.